-Mandate: Administration and assessment of registration of residents within ECVP-Approved training programmes and of applications for the College Examination.
+Mandate: administration and assessment of registration of residents within ECVP-approved training programmes and of applications for the certifying examination.

-Membership: The Applications Committee will normally comprise three (3) Diplomates who are not members of the Council.
+Membership: the Applications Committee will usually comprise three (3) Diplomates who should not be members of the Council.

-Term of office: This shall normally be of three (3) years and may be extended for up to a further two (2) years.
+Term of office: this shall normally be of three (3) years and may be extended for up to a further two (2) years.